crtheisen/lol-mastery-analysis/README.md

   - <code>generate_centrality_charts.py</code>
   - <code>generate_force_graph_file.py</code>
   - <code>generate_radial.py</code>
 - Choose your deployment option from above.
+If you choose the remote deployment, compress the <code>web</code> folder to a zip file for uploading to Forge.

 ##Metrics